-The following table sets forth the compensation earned for all services rendered to the Company in all capacities in the 2010, 2009 and 2008 fiscal years, respectively, by the Company's Chief Executive Officer, Chief Financial Officer and the three most highly compensated executive officers other than the Chief Executive Officer and Chief Financial Officer, who were serving at the end of 2010, 2009 and 2008, respectively.
+The following table sets forth the compensation information for the Company's Chief Executive Officer, Chief Financial Officer and the three most highly compensated executive officers other than the Chief Executive Officer and Chief Financial Officer relating to Fiscal Years 2012, 2011 and 2010, respectively.
 In this Proxy Statement, the Company refers to this group of people as the Company's "Named Executive Officers."